dl9bdi/qcxbox/README.md

-Keep in mind: it's all based on morse code, i.e. every cw-ler can follow the protocol at any time with a simple transceiver. of course you can't send long emails with this, but twitter has become famous with 140 characters long messages ;)
+Keep in mind: it's all based on morse code, i.e. every cw-ler can follow the protocol at any time with a simple transceiver.
+Of course you can't send long emails with this, but twitter has become famous with 140 characters long messages ;)
 Imagine: sending messages with forty/9er out there.